ghashy/Space-Kitty/README.md

 ## Description

 Somewhere in the distant space there are lots of tasty crackers floating around.
-In search of this higly valuable resourse there are two competing parties - The Dogs and
+In search of this higly valuable resourse there are two competing parties - The Dogs and the

 Made with [Bevy game engine](https://github.com/bevyengine/bevy).
 Enspired by [Learn Bevy Engine 0.10 series](https://www.youtube.com/playlist?list=PLVnntJRoP85JHGX7rGDu6LaF3fmDDbqyd).